 - Hours worked per week

-- Performance evaluations or opinions about work quality
+- Performance reviews or opinions about work quality

 - Medical or health information